 Network Resources refers to all aspects of SMA’s owned or leased equipment, including computers, tablets, printers, scanners and other peripherals, email, internet services, servers, network files and folders and all other technology-related equipment and services.
 These rules apply to any use of SMA’s network resources, whether this access occurs while on or off campus.
 Regardless of the specific wording of the RUP, network users are expected to use network resources in the spirit of cooperation and in accordance with school policies.

-Personal mobile devices such as phones are restricted on the school network until further notice due to technology or bandwidth limitations to better support digital learning.
+Personal mobile devices (including laptops) such as phones may be restricted on the school network if technology or bandwidth issues occur to better support digital learning.
 The use of personal laptops may still be allowed in the classroom (or library) at the discretion of the faculty/staff but access to the wireless network will still be limited as noted above.
 The use of personal devices as a "hot spot" for owner and others to bypass the school network is prohibited while on the premises.

 Legal Issues and SMA’s Right of Access